IbraTech04/tCketManageBackend/README.md

 REST API backend for tCketManage — a lightweight, self-hostable event ticketing system.
 Handles event management, ticket generation, order/payment processing, QR-based ticket scanning, and email delivery.

-Built with **Spring Boot 3.5 + Java 21**, backed by SQLite (dev) or PostgreSQL (production).
+Built with **Spring Boot 3.5 + Java 21**, backed by PostgreSQL and designed for high concurrency and data integrity.

 ## Features

-- **Events & Zones** — create events with named access zones; ticket types carry per-zone entitlements
+- **Events & Zones:** Create events with named access zones; ticket types carry per-zone entitlements and entry limits.
+- **Ticket Types:** Define multiple ticket types per event with different prices, zone access, and availability windows (coming soon).
-- **Orders & Payments** — pluggable payment provider system with Mock (auto-confirm), Stripe (stub), and Interac e-Transfer (manual reference-code flow); expired orders are swept automatically
+- **Orders & Payments:** Pluggable payment provider system with support for Interac E-Transfer (See [ETRANSFER.MD](./ETRANSFER.MD)).
+Stripe integration is on the roadmap.
-- **Ticket generation** — tickets are signed with ED25519, embedded in a QR code, and delivered via email using an HTML/SVG template
+- **Ticket generation and MailMerge:** Tickets are signed with ED25519, embedded in a QR code, and delivered via email using an HTML/SVG template
-- **QR scanning** — scan endpoint validates a ticket's cryptographic signature and records scan events per zone
+- **QR scanning:** Scan endpoint validates a ticket's cryptographic signature and records scan events per zone
 - **CSV import** — bulk-import attendees from CSV with configurable column mapping
-- **Swagger UI** — interactive API docs at `/swagger-ui.html`; OpenAPI spec at `/api-docs`

 ## Quick Start